BradJones-3/friendly-guide/TESTING.md

 The countdown will only start once the move counter has reached begun counting.
 ![Countdown Timer and Moves Counter](assets/testing-files/manual-testing/knight/knight-no-pair.mp4)

-When succesfully pairing two cards they will stay flipped face side up.
+When successfully pairing two cards they will stay flipped face side up.
 ![Succesful Pair](assets/testing-files/manual-testing/knight/knight-pair.mp4)

 When the user doesn't make a match the cards will flip back over.